 As we look ahead to the summer, and hopefully some vacation time, keep this in mind.
 Don’t box yourself into a particular self-image or, worse yet, someone else’s image of you.
 Instead, make practical choices based on what you care about.
 My advice: Think hard about your spending, both major expenditures and day-to-day expenses.
 Which purchases bring you the most pleasure?
 That’s where you should focus your dollars.

-Adam M. Grossman’s previous blogs include In the Cards, You—But Better and Happily Misbehaving.
+Adam M. Grossman’s previous articles include In the Cards, You—But Better and Happily Misbehaving.
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.